lsegal/atom-runner/README.md

 Note that the `.` extension prefix is ignored for extension listings.

+## FAQ And Known Issues

+### 1. I keep getting `spawn node ENOENT` errors.
+Why?

+Atom-runner relies on your `PATH` environment variable to run executables through your shell.
+In order to correctly run executables, they must be in your `PATH`.
+In Mac OS X systems, running Atom.app from the Launchpad or Dock will not source your `PATH` directory additions from your `~/.bashrc` or other shell profile files, and you are likely not loading your full set of paths into your environment.

+In order to ensure that your `PATH` is correctly configured in OS X, it is recommended to load Atom only through an active terminal (i.e., the `atom` command).

 ## License & Copyright

 This package is Copyright (c) Loren Segal 2014 and is licensed under the MIT